First Aid, EMS, and Instructor Development courses taught by Paramedic Educators

 • Teaching at the Justice Institute of BC (in the Primary Care Paramedic program).

-• Conducting First Responder, EMR and Paramedic exams.
+• Conducting First Responder, EMR and Paramedic licensing exams.

 • Working as a WorkSafe BC First Aid Officer in support of the Occupational First Aid program.